Seven arrested on charge of killing girl in Bajaur

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHAR: Seven persons were arrested on the charge of killing of a minor girl at Mamond tehsil in Bajaur district, an official said on Sunday.
+KHAR: Seven persons were arrested on the charges of killing of a minor girl at Mamond tehsil in Bajaur district, an official said on Sunday.

 Talking to the reporters, Assistant Commissioner Nawagai Anwarul Haq said the seven persons were arrested for killing a girl Mohtarma whose body was found dumped at a deserted place in Mamond on Friday.